AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/testing-tasks-lists-beta.md

 Right now, the new functionality around tasks lists is only available in the Preview Sandbox, and it is visible only to customers who specifically request it.
 We have opened a beta testing window for gathering feedback from you about working with tasks in a task list.&nbsp;

-If you would like to be part of this beta program and have this functionality enabled in your Preview Sandbox, see [Sign up for the task list beta program](#signing-up).
+If you would like to be part of this beta program and have this functionality enabled in your Preview Sandbox, see [Sign up for the task list beta program](#sign-up-for-the-task-list-beta-program).

-## Sign up for the task list beta program
+## Sign up for the task list beta program {#sign-up-for-the-task-list-beta-program}

 >[!IMPORTANT]
 >